Simple Living With Nature

 Once you strain out all of the larger rose hip solids, rinse out the mesh sieve (and the cheesecloth if you’re using it), and strain the tea through again.

-Take a good look at the rose hip tea, and if you still see tiny hairs floating around it’s a good idea to strain it again, maybe though even more layers of cheesecloth.
+Take a good look at the rose hip tea, and if you still see tiny hairs floating around it’s a good idea to strain it again, maybe with even more layers of cheesecloth.

 You really want to make sure to get all of those hairs out!
 Mine looked good after straining twice through my super fine mesh sieve.